JBEI/foldy/deployment/foldy-in-a-box/README.md

     --labels=goog-ec-src=vm_add-gcloud \
     --reservation-affinity=any
     ```
+      > Note that resource availability errors are common.
+The demand for GPUs is very high these days.
+Supply varies by GPU type, by zone, and even by time of day.
+We recommend trying other resource types (eg, change to a different size GPU), try a different zone, or try again later.
+See [Debugging](#debugging) for more info.
     * It may take a moment before you can SSH in. **If instance creation fails, check the [debugging](#debugging) steps below.**
 2. Install Foldy
     * First, SSH in.
 If the name of your instance is foldybox and it is located in us-central1-a, you can run: